francis2martinez/BootCampProject2020/README.md

 # BootCampProject2020
-Project for the Boot Camp runned by the Erdos Institute, OSU, May 2020.
+Project for the Boot Camp runned by the Erdos Institute, The Ohio State University, May 2020.

+## Team Members
+- Joseph Leung
+- Francisco Martinez
+- Jiawei Sun
+- Ling Zhou

 # Problem and Goals
 Vincent van Gogh is a legendary Dutch painter from the mid 19th century.
 His huge legacy includes more than 860 oil paintings characterised by bold colors and dramatic, impulsive, and expressive brushwork [Wikipedia 2020].